 There’s no instruction manual, or arrow pointing you are here.
-Your hunger doesn’t take the time to stop and explain itself before driving you mad.
+Your hunger doesn’t take the time to stop and explain itself before making you frustrated.

-I watch Eddie Izzard, and think maybe I’m an action transvestite, but the lazy kind with a beer gut, who has no time for makeup, and finds dresses unflattering.
+I watch Eddie Izzard, and think maybe I’m an action transvestite, but the lazy kind, who has no time for makeup, and finds dresses unflattering.

 Megan asks if I’ve been a good boy this year.
 I’m not very good at being a boy, if that’s what you mean.
 She says I’m genderqueer, so I attend the Trans and Genderqueer Poetry Symposium.

 Rose asks what pronouns do people use for you?
 That’s not the question she meant to ask, and not the question I wish I was answering.
 Neither of us correct our mistake.

 Erin asks me point-blank, but I don’t know the answer.
 For a week, she uses all the pronouns interchangeably, but I only like the moments of she/her/hers.

 It’s hard getting anyone else to follow suit.
 I think maybe changing my name will help, but it doesn’t much.

 I tell Nat how I’m feeling.
 That’s because you’re not on hormones yet.
 I believe her, but there’s a waiting list.

 I never felt like a girl.
 What do girls feel like?
 I didn’t always know, and dream of wearing dresses.
 I wasn’t consistent, insistent, or persistent.